SK-EID/smart-id-documentation/README.md

 ### 4.3.1.
 Preconditions

-* User identified in the request (either by PNO identifier or document number) is present in the system.
+* User identified in the request (either by ETSI Natural Person Sematics Identifier or PNO identifier or document number) is present in the system.
 * User has certificate(s) with level which is equal to or higher than the level requested.

 ### 4.3.2.
 Postconditions